 Jesus loves you and has been waiting your entire life to be close to the object of His affection, you and i.
 Getting to know the Lord is the best thing anyone could do.
 Really really.
 Think about it

 What do we mean by saying, “Knowing Christ”?
-Faith, Bible reading, doing right, loving others are all a means to an end, but in the end …. knowing Jesus is the prize.
-When we say, “I know you”, is that figuratively, literally, euphemistically, or inferentially – the act of passing information around?
+Faith, Bible reading, doing right, being honest and transparent, loving others are all a means to an end, but in the end, knowing Jesus is the prize.
+When we say, “I know you”, is that figuratively, literally, euphemistically, or inferentially as in the act of simply passing information around?
 When i say i know the Lord, it means i have a good idea of what makes Him tick, and what His preferences are.
-Knowing God means we are more than just aquainted, more than just passing conversationalists.
-It means we know His joys, His sorrows, what makes Him happy or angry….we know His tendencies, His hopes and dreams.
+Knowing God means we are more than just acquainted, more than just passing conversationalists.
+It means we know His joys, His sorrows, what makes Him happy or angry, we know His tendencies, His hopes and dreams.

 This has been Outposts, brought to you semi-live from the late evening, cascading banks of the Ockluhwahhah River, where the trees lean gently over the rivers edge, and every evening is oh so pleasant. i’m Social Porter and this production has been brought to you by Living In His Name Ministries, Area 22 Guitars, Gladys Ward at Select Foods, Bobby Whitmire, Kevin, Perry, and Tommy of the Mebane Freedom League, White Knuckle Studios, and Trinity Bakers, where there’s always something good in the oven.

-i hope i’ve not posed too many questions….but i do want you’all to know the questions are posed to encourage us to think our facade of skin, 2-3” below the surface of our presentation face.
+i hope i’ve not posed too many questions, but i do want you’all to know the questions are posed to encourage us to think beyond our facade, 2-3” below the surface of our presentation face.
 Do you know what i’m saying?

 Hosea 6:3 “So Let us know, let us press on to know the LORD; his going forth is as certain as the dawn; he will come to us like the rain, like the spring rains that water the earth.”